thisismypassport/shrinko8/README.md

 Normally, a lint failure prevents cart creation, but `--no-lint-fail` overrides that.

+Normally, lint errors are displayed in a format useful for external editors, showing the line number in the whole .p8 file.
+However, you can use `--error-format tabbed` to show the pico8 tab number and line number inside that tab instead.

 ## Undefined variable lints

 In Pico-8 (and lua in general), variables that aren't explicitly declared as local (via a `local` statement) are implicitly global.
 This can cause all sorts of bugs and headaches if you typo the name of a local or forget to declare a local.